How Scientists Know Our Human Ancestors Ate Insects - The Crux

 There may be for at least one hominin type, Australopithecus robustus.
 These creatures, who lived between 1 and 2 million years ago, were Australopiths like Lucy, but from a species with especially large chewing muscles and molar teeth.

-At South African A. robustus sites over 100 similar-looking bone tools have been found.
+At South African A. robustus sites, over 100 similar-looking bone tools have been found.
 The implements are animal bone shafts with rounded, polished ends.
 Microscopic imaging revealed fine parallel scratches emanating from the tips — marks made when the tools were used.
-In several studies (here, here, here) researchers compared the marks to wear patterns on replica tools subjected to a variety of tasks, including digging into termite mounds.
+In several studies (here, here and here) researchers compared the marks to wear patterns on replica tools subjected to a variety of tasks, including digging into termite mounds.
 The authors concluded the artifacts were most likely used for termite foraging, but they could not rule out other activities.

 Termite meals could also explain a puzzling pattern discovered when researchers analyzed the elemental composition of A. robustus fossils.
-The bones showed a ratio of light to heavy carbon, indicating their diets comprised around 40 percent grasses, or animals that eat those plants.
-It seems unlikely hominins would eat that much grass and there’s no evidence these Australopiths were hunting mammals.
+The bones showed a ratio of light to heavy carbon indicating their diets comprised around 40 percent grasses, or animals that eat those plants.
+It seems unlikely hominins would eat that much grass, and there’s no evidence these Australopiths were hunting mammals.
 But, as Lesnik more recently showed, preying on certain types of grass-eating termites could cause the elemental signature.

 Although A. robustus is just one species of hominin, Lesnik and others maintain that insects were key menu items throughout human evolution.
 Traces of those critters are just hard to find.

-And according to Lesnik, this deeper perspective can impact food decisions today.
-“It’s part of our evolution… Insects are a human food,” she says.
-It’s easier to swallow plump larvae knowing our ancestors did too.
+And, according to Lesnik, this deeper perspective can impact food decisions today.
+“It’s part of our evolution … Insects are a human food,” she says.
+It’s easier to swallow plump larvae knowing our ancestors did, too.